 Cloudflow builds on the new set of tools mentioned in this paper—Kubernetes, Kafka, Akka, and Spark—to enable you to quickly act on new business opportunities presented by streams of data.

-Cloudflow dramatically simplifies development, deployment, and operations of streaming data pipelines
+Cloudflow dramatically simplifies development, deployment, and management of multi-purpose streaming data pipelines in Kubernetes

 Streaming data pipelines typically comprise several stages, sometimes written by different teams.
 For example, one team may be responsible for ETL, another for developing ML models, and another for performing real-time market analysis.

 Cloudflow allows each team to choose the right streaming tool for the job.
 The developer does not have to write any boilerplate code—code that manages messaging between components, serialization, and frameworks.
 This is all managed for you by Cloudflow.

 Cloudflow also creates a contract for pipeline stage, or “streamlet” interoperability.
 The contract leverages the strength of extensible schema types to offer simple compatibility for stages in a pipeline.
 In turn, this schema ensures that each streamlet is interoperable, and provides a consistent place to perform checkpointing.

 “What used to take weeks to configure and deploy

 can now be done in a single day!”

 Cloudflow allows you to easily integrate your microservices applications with streaming data pipelines